 Tinchi Tamba Wetlands is over 380 hectares in size and is 19 kilometres north of the Brisbane CBD, fringing on Pine Rivers and Bald Hills Creek.
 The wetlands are named after the Indigenous names for ibis and the mangroves where Indigenous Australians hunted and fished in the food-rich wetlands for thousands of years.
 Tinchi Tamba is shaped by both freshwater and saltwater flooding and during major floods through spring tides most of the wetlands are covered by water.

 Popular tracks include the 3 kilometre Island Circuit Track and the 1 kilometre Bird Hide Track.
 The Island Circuit Track crosses the mangroves and saltmarshes along the riverbank and allows you to see roosting shorebirds amongst the saltmarshes during high tide throughout summer.
 It is recommended to check the tide chart before visiting to ensure the track is accessible.
 The Bird Hide Track takes you through the open grassland and is recommended to be completed during the winter months during low tide to ensure you can see the shorebirds.

 Wynnum Mangrove Boardwalk

 Eagleby Wetlands is located adjacent to the Albert River and is home to many waterbirds and reptiles.
 There is melaleuca and brackish swamps, a freshwater lake, woodland, cane fields and open grassland at the location.
 It is home to over 200 native bird species, and almost half of the bird species found in Queensland.
-There’s plenty of walking tracks, a viewing platform, and an interpretive centre, making it an ideal visiting spot for those in Brisbane’s southern suburbs.
+There’s plenty of walking tracks with a 3 kilometre return, a viewing platform, and an interpretive centre, making it an ideal visiting spot for those in Brisbane’s southern suburbs.